4dd4m/VimDocHu/README.md

 * search the original documentation if needed like :h tag@hu

 ## PLease only commit if
-* Your English more than good
+* Your English better than good
 * Your Hungarian grammar is more the acceptable
 * You not gonna use translate engines